Warner (CDP), New Hampshire

-Warner is a census-designated place (CDP) and the main village in the town of Warner in Merrimack County, New Hampshire, United States.
+Warner is a census-designated place (CDP) and the main village in the town of Warner, New Hampshire, United States.
 The population of the CDP was 453 at the 2020 census, out of 2,937 in the entire town.

 Geography

 The CDP is slightly north of the geographic center of the town of Warner, on both sides of the Warner River.
 It is bordered to the southwest by Interstate 89 and extends north along the highway to Exit 9 (New Hampshire Route 103).
 The northern edge of the CDP is north of Split Rock Road and Kirtland Street, and the eastern extent is at Willow Brook, a tributary of the Warner River.

 Route 103 passes through the center of Warner, leading southeast 7 mi to Contoocook and west 8 mi to Bradford.
 Interstate 89 leads southeast from Warner 19 mi to Concord, the state capital, and northwest 37 mi to Lebanon.

 According to the U.S. Census Bureau, the Warner CDP has a total area of 2.1 sqkm, all of it recorded as land.